How To Set Up a DIY Planner That Fits You

 - Planning on Sunday.
 Sunday evening is perfect if you want to concentrate on your next week without distractions.
 Write a weekly plan & meals to create a backbone for the whole week.
 You’ll know what & when you will do and how you’ll get the energy to do it.
 It also gently introduces you back to the work mood.

 - Planning every day in the morning.
-Early morning, a nice cup of coffee, a morning sunshine and a pretty planner.
+Early morning, a nice cup of coffee, a ray of morning sunshine, and a pretty, personalized DIY planner.
 It sounds fun and it is fun!
 Planning in the morning creates a backbone for your day.
 The key here is to choose a healthy amount of tasks.
-Do as much as you can, but if you feel tired or even exhausted, make sure to include more self care activities.
+Do as much as you can, but if you feel tired or even exhausted, make sure to include more self care activities!

-- If you use slimmer paper, don’t use wet pens or markers as they may show on the other side or even transfer on your table.
+- If you use slimmer paper, don’t use wet pens or markers as they may show on the other side and even transfer on your table (yikes!).

 - If you think pencils are too light, ask for the darkest pencil at the stationery store (and yes, there are pencils that are blacker than the regular black!).
 I like to use a 9B pencil, which is VERY BLACK.

-You can make your planner prettier and more fun to use by adding extra thingies.
+The fun part!
+You can make your DIY planner prettier and more fun to use by adding extra thingies.
 Go crazy with:

 - Sticky notes.